Stencyl/stencylpedia/chapter-6/custom-blocks.md

 The short summary is this:

 1. **Drag in the parameter blocks** to use them in your custom block's implementation.
-In this case, these work just like regular actor blocks.
   ![Dragging in parameters](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/custom-blocks-13.png)

 2. **If your custom block returns a value, use the return block to do so.**